 You will need a computer and Internet access daily.
-NOTE: You may need a webcam in the case of quarantine and/or need to isolate due to COVID.
 If your home computer becomes unusable for any reason, you will need a backup plan.
 You may use MCC campus computers or local library computers.
 Lack of computer, wecam or Internet access will not be a reason for lack of participation.